aaronj1335/the-geometry-of-innocent-signals-on-the-wire/report/report.md

 The threat model for this project is a malicious app that the user might download from Apple's iTunes Store.
 The app has access to all of the standard API's, but the app's behavior is "normal" (no stack smashing, no buffer overflow exploits, etc.), so the app could masquerade as a game or possibly social networking client.

-We also discuss a more stringent threat model, in which the attacker has physical access to the device, for instance if they are an employee at a small vendor that uses Square for payment processing.
+A more stringent threat model is also discussed, in which the attacker has physical access to the device, for instance if they are an employee at a small vendor that uses Square for payment processing.
 In this model the attacker may be able to download malicious apps directly to the phone, circumventing the iTunes Store.

 #### Attack Vectors